jerdog/auth0-blog/_posts/2018-09-18-building-a-component-library-with-react-and-storybook.markdown

 ---
 layout: post
 title: "Building a Component Library with React and Storybook"
+metatitle: "Building a Component Library with React and Storybook"
-description: "Create modular and reusable components that can be shared across projects by building a component library with React and Storybook."
+description: "Learn how to build a component library with React and Storybook to create modular and reusable components that can be shared across projects."
+metadescription: "Creating a modular and reusable component library with React and Storybook.
+How to create reusable design components that can be shared across projects."
 date: 2018-09-18 8:30
 category: Technical Guide, Deep Dive, React
 design: